-The Company measured the fair value of its warrant liabilities and option liability on a recurring basis using significant unobservable (Level 3) inputs as of December 31, 2022 and 2023.
+The Company measured the fair value of its warrant liabilities on a recurring basis using significant unobservable (Level 3) inputs as of December 31, 2023.
+The Company did not have warrant liabilities in 2024.

-The Company estimated the fair values of warrant liabilities using the binomial option-pricing model with the assistance of an independent third-party valuation firm using the corresponding inputs:
+The Company estimated the fair values of warrant liabilities using the binomial option-pricing model with the assistance of an independent third-party valuation firm using the corresponding inputs in 2023: